grafana/mimir/docs/sources/helm-charts/mimir-distributed/migration-guides/migrate-enable-cluster-label-verification/_index.md

 Ensure the host port 8080 and 8081 are available, otherwise use different available ports.
 Make sure that the container port which is set by default to port 80 is also correct.

-Open the port-forwarded URL in browser to see the memberlist status http://localhost:8080/memberlist, http://localhost:8081/memberlist and also few others Grafana mimir components.
+Open the port-forwarded URL in browser to see the Memberlist status http://localhost:8080/memberlist, http://localhost:8081/memberlist and also few others Grafana mimir components.
 The member list page must show same view of all of their members.